A look at some of the advantages and disadvantages of hosting a major sporting event.

 2. Short-Term use

 Many facilities built for the Olympics can never be fully used again. e.g. an 80,000 athletic stadium will rarely be full outside of the Olympics.
-This can be mitigated by careful planning. e.g. the London Olympic stadium will be used by West Ham football team.
-Other Olympic facilities, like the Olympic village will be converted into affordable housing.
+This can be mitigated by careful planning. e.g. the London Olympic Stadium will be used by West Ham football team and was used for legacy athletic events such as the 2017 World Championships.
+Other Olympic facilities, like the Olympic village, will be converted into affordable housing.
 However, some cities which failed to plan for the legacy of the Olympic were left with unused giant stadiums.

 3. Potential for negative publicity